itp-school-2023/itp-school-2023.github.io/participation.md

 participants can book.

 We are also considering the possibility of opening the lectures (but not exercises, etc.)  for remote attendance.
-Remote participants will not have to apply to the summer school through the above form, and there will be a separate registation form.
+Remote participants do **not** have to apply to the summer school through the above form, and there will be a separate registation form.